mguidi/asyncop/README.md

 How to use
 ==========

-with Android Studio add dependency:
+With Android Studio add dependency:

 	compile 'com.github.mguidi.asyncop:asyncop:1.0.0'

-the define your async operation extending the AsyncOp Class:
+Define your async operation extending the AsyncOp Class:

 	public class LongOp extends AsyncOp {